bluebread/FooCar/readme.md

 ## NOTE

 1. In Linux platform without GUI, 'no_graphics' (one of parameters of gym.make) MUST be 'True'.
 2. In Vehicle enviroment, Friction & WindForce accidents DO NOT work at all.
-That is, 'LossControl' accident is the only accident that will affect the moving of the agent.
+That is, 'LossControl' accident is the only accident that will affect moving of the agent.